Please note that I don't really do much in the way of updates very often. I don't know why you bother coming here.

 a round tuit, I might put more of them here.
 For the moment, here is:

-I wrote a paper KISS: A Bit Too Simple (at IACR's EPRINT server).
+I wrote a paper KISS: A Bit Too Simple published in the journal Cryptography and Communications.
 Here are the corresponding presentation slides.

 I was (Oct 2011) keynote speaker at the CIPHERTEC WORKSHOP on the THEORY and APPLICATIONS of CRYPTOGRAPHY in Pretoria, South Africa (not my capitalization!).
 Here are the slides from my talk about stream ciphers.